billg-splunk/javashop-otel/README.md

 As a developer we must debug the function products:ProductResource.getAllProducts to find the problem.

-# Debugging 101, the Line by Line method aka the "NoT FuN AT aLL method..."
+# Debugging 101, the Line by Line method

 Without anything to go on other than "BAD FUNCTION",  a Developer must then look at code visually line by line to find and fix the problem.